thiamsantos/potamus/README.md

   radio({
     animation-name: radio-fade, // name of the animation of the radio
     border-color: #9E9E9E,      // border color when the radio is unchecked
-    color: #F44336,             // color when the radio is checked
+    background-color: #F44336,  // color when the radio is checked
     size: 30px                  // size of the checkbox })
 ```